atsyplenkov/pastum/README.md

 <!-- badges: end -->
 # [Pastum: paste as ... dataframe](https://pastum.anatolii.nz)

-`pastum` allows you to quickly transform any text/HTML table from your clipboard into a dataframe object in your favorite language — R, Python, or Julia.
+`pastum` allows you to quickly transform any text/HTML table from your clipboard into a dataframe object in your favorite language — R, Python, Julia or JavaScript.
 Almost all popular frameworks are supported; if something is missing, don't hesitate to raise an [issue](https://github.com/atsyplenkov/pastum/issues).

 # Example usage